Cronos EVM Docs

 Account Abstraction simplifies blockchain interactions by allowing smart contracts to serve as user accounts, merging contract capabilities with account management.
 The Titan upgrade opens the door for Account Abstraction to become reality on Cronos Testnet.
 Account Abstraction opens up possibilities for numerous use cases such as multi-signature transactions, social recovery, contract whitelisting, custom gas tokens, subsidizing gas fees, and much more.
 It expands the use-case potential of DApps and enables a more intuitive user experience.

-• Entry Point Contract, an audited and trusted singleton contract, is functional and can process the execution and validating User Operations.
+• Entry Point Contract: an audited and trusted singleton contract, is functional and can process the execution and validating User Operations.

 Send a UserOperation using userop.js

 In this guide, we will go through how to send a userop transaction with subsidized gas fee.
-Here we are using userop.js to send UserOperations but you can use any library you like, even using curl
+Here we are using to send UserOperations but you can use any library you like, even using curl .

 We will create a new project for sending transactions